dwkennedy/ballooning/config tools/README.md

 .

-You should see an "OK" response after the CFG string is send.
+You should see an "OK" response after the CFG string is sent.